Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • polyethylene terephthalate (abbr. - PET, PET, PETE - used only for the production of disposable goods), etc.

-Manufacturing process of plastic bags
+Process of making plastic bags

-The main types of polyethylene waste and where they come from
+Main types of polyethylene waste and where they come from

 Polyethylene products are cheap and convenient.
 The most significant “disadvantage” of any type of plastic is the long period of natural decomposition of waste.

-Where to take PET waste?
+Where can I take PET waste?

-You can hand over PET waste:
+You can donate PET waste:

 What products are made from recycled polyethylene?